Ducati Corse: Technical research and development

 Technical research and development is composed of two teams responsible for the design and development of the motorcycles that compete in the MotoGP and Superbike championships.

 Sporting activities

-The sporting activities department is responsible for the factory teams that take part in the MotoGP and Superbike championships.
+The sporting activities department is responsible for the factory teams that take part in the MotoGP class of Grand Prix motorcycle racing, the Superbike and Supersport, MotoE world championships, together with national championships.